 A buyer may terminate a contract to buy a car if certain conditions are not satisfied.
 Click here for our Terminating a contract which is subject to finance fact sheet.

-For more information, visit the Department of Commerce website and search for “buying a vehicle” using the search function in the top right corner; or call our advice line on (08) 9221 7066.
+For more information, visit the Consumer Protection website and search for “buying a vehicle” using the search function in the top right corner; or call our advice line on (08) 9221 7066.

 Contract to finance a car